encryptme/private-end-points-docker/README.md

 | ENCRYPTME_TARGET_ID | Encrypt.me target ID from Team console |
 | DISABLE_LETSENCRYPT| 1 = Disable automatic letsencrypt |

 Registration variables are only used during the first run, and only if you wish to automate registration.

-You can bootstrap interactively if you run with a tty:
+You can bootstrap interactively if you run with a tty: `./go.sh init`.

-    docker build -t encryptme .
-    docker run -it --rm \
-      -e ENCRYPTME_EMAIL=EMAILADDR \
-      -v `pwd`/runconf:/etc/encryptme \
-      -v `pwd`/runconf/letsencrypt:/etc/letsencrypt \
-      --privileged \
-      --net host \
-      encryptme

-Then set it to run on it's own afterwards:
+Then set it to run on it's own afterwards: `./go.sh run`.

-    docker run -d --name encyptme \
-      -v `pwd`/runconf:/etc/encryptme \
-      -v `pwd`/runconf/letsencrypt:/etc/letsencrypt \
-      --privileged \
-      --net host \
-      --restart always \
-      encryptme
+You will be prompted for your Encrypt.me email address unless it is exported as an environmental variable (e.g. `ENCRYPTME_EMAIL=you@example.com ./go.sh init`.

 # MOUNTPOINTS

   /etc/encyptme

   Location where config, certs, keys are stored.
 These need to be kept across container restarts.

 ### TODO: